adaptris/interlok-docs/docs/pages/developer/developer-ui-api.md

 ## Interlok UI 3.10.2+ ##

 From 3.10.2+ the Interlok UI API is using Swagger V3 Open API.
-For older version have a look at [Interlok UI 3.10.1 and older](/pages/developer/developer-ui-api#interlok-ui-3101-and-older).

 Once you've downloaded Swagger UI you should copy it into the `adapter/webapp` folder.
-You should be able to access it via [http://localhost:8080/swagger-ui-3.25.4/dist/index.html](http://localhost:8080/swagger-ui-3.25.4/dist/index.html) (where /swagger-ui-3.25.4/dist/ is the name of the folder you copied into `adapter/webapp`).
+You should be able to access it via [http://localhost:8080/swagger-ui/dist/index.html](http://localhost:8080/swagger-ui/dist/index.html) (where /swagger-ui/dist/ is the name of the folder you copied into `adapter/webapp`).

 The default API url in Swagger UI is a pet store example.
 Replace it with it the Interlok UI API url [http://localhost:8080/interlok/api/openapi.json](http://localhost:8080/interlok/api/openapi.json).